pierky/ripe-atlas-monitor/docs/COMMANDS.rst

     $ ripe-atlas-monitor run -m MonitorName -vvv

 In this mode, the ``--start``, ``--stop`` and ``--latest`` arguments allow to set the time frame for the measurement's results to download, unless the monitor has the ``stream`` option set to use `RIPE Atlas result streaming <https://atlas.ripe.net/docs/result-streaming/>`_.
-The ``--probes`` argument can be used to restrict the processing to results produced by a limited set of probes by specifying their IDs.
+The ``--probes`` and ``--countries`` arguments can be used to restrict the processing to results produced by a limited set of probes by specifying their IDs or the source countries.

 Time frame options
 ~~~~~~~~~~~~~~~~~~